blimob/Visual-Schedule/TESTING.md

 | Error propagation | Invalid operations at any level | PASS-Errors correctly thrown and handled |
 | Real usage scenario | Simulated family schedule with multiple children and activities | PASS-Module handles realitic usage patterns |

+### Summary

+- **Total Tests**: 23
+- **Passed**: 23
+- **Failed**: 0
+- **Known Issues**: None for now.

+### Test coverage

+All public methods of all classes have been tested, including:

+- Constructor validation
+- Method functionality
+- Error handling
+- Integration between classes
+- Edge cases and invalid input

+### Conclusion

+The Visual Schedule module passes all test and is ready for use by other programmers.
+ALl public interface methods work as documented, error handling is appropriate, and the classes integrate correctly to provide a complete scheduling solution for children's daily activities.

+The module demonstrates clean, maintainable code that follows established software engineering principles while providing useful functionality for building calendar applications.